GSA/digitalgov.gov/content/posts/2014-10-27-open-and-structured-content-models-workshop-recap.md

 ---
-url: /2014/10/27/open-and-structured-content-models-workshop-recap/
 date: 2014-10-27 2:24:44 -0400
 title: Open and Structured Content Models Workshop Recap
 summary: ' People consume government information in a variety of ways: through agency websites, of course, but increasingly through social media, search engines, and mobile apps, whether developed by agencies or third parties.
-To make sure the information is available seamlessly, accurately, and consistently from one setting to another, more'
+To make sure the information is available seamlessly, accurately, and consistently from one setting to another,'
 authors:
+  - hannah-gladfelter-rubin
   - jparcell
-  - hannah-gladfelter-rubin
 categories:
   - Mobile
   - Monthly Theme